raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 ```

-The GKE hardening guide suggests restricting the network access to the Kubernetes cluster and creating it as a [private cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept).
+The [GKE hardening guide](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster) suggests restricting the network access to the Kubernetes cluster and creating it as a [private cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept).
 This isolates the nodes from the public internet and the access to Kubernetes API server `master` can be further restricted to specific trusted network IPs only.

 When we started, we created an allow-list with the specific IP of the machine used to manage the cluster and deploy upgrades manually.
 We also built a (very cool) UI tool that could be used to deploy, revert & scale deployments.

 At this point, this is how it all looked together
 ![](./before.png)

-For a long time, this worked really well till we started feeling the need for Continuous Deployment.
+For a long time, this worked really well until we started feeling the need for Continuous Deployment.
 I share the argument for it [here](https://suspendfun.com/2020/A-brief-argument-for-continuous-deployment/).

 ___
 ### The challenge
-To have a Continuous Deployment pipeline, we would need to add another step in the Github Action pipeline that would deploy the latest image to the cluster.
+The simplest way to add Continuous Deployment to the pipeline was to add another step in the Github Action pipeline that would deploy the latest image to the cluster.
 Let's update the action:

 ```yaml
     # ...